Codecademy/ugc/README.md

 <div align="center">
-  <h1>📝 UGC Articles</h1>
+  <h1>📝 Community Articles</h1>
   <strong>A library of technical articles on anything code.</strong><br>
   <strong>Written by the Codecademy community.</strong>
 </div>
 <br>

-## What is UGC Articles?
+## What are Community Articles?

-User generated content (UGC) articles are free articles written by the Codecademy community, available to developers all over the world!
+Community articles are user-generated content (UGC) written by the Codecademy community, available to developers all over the world!
 Here are some examples:

 - [Web Scrape with Selenium and Beautiful Soup](https://github.com/Codecademy/ugc/blob/main/content/caupolicandiaz/web-scrape-with-selenium-and-beautiful-soup.md)
 - [Build a Discord Bot with Node.js](https://github.com/Codecademy/ugc/blob/main/content/christine_yang/build-a-discord-bot-with-node-js.md)